Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

-Another strategy involves post-processing of extracted vision–language representations~\cite{huang2025otter, lan2025bfa, xu2025vla}.
+A complementary line of work post-processes extracted vision-language representations~\cite{huang2025otter, lan2025bfa, xu2025vla}.
 For example, Huang et al.~\cite{huang2025otter} propose an alignment module that synchronizes visual embedding with instruction-derived representations to emphasize task-relevant features.
 Lan et al.~\cite{lan2025bfa} propose a fusion module that scores representations from multiple inputs and aggregates them according to these scores.
-Besides these approaches, the representation can also be enhanced through adding a new modality.
-Zhang et al.~\cite{zhang2025vtla} incorporate tactile inputs into the baseline VLA model, demonstrating improved contact-rich dexterous manipulation capabilities.
+Historical information can also enhance manipulation representations~\cite{li2025cronusvla, shi2025memoryvla, sridhar2025ricl}.
+Both long-term memory buffers~\cite{shi2025memoryvla} and short-term historical sequences~\cite{li2025cronusvla, sridhar2025ricl} provide context that improves decision quality.
+Representative methods in this section are summarized in Table~\ref{table:Environment}.